josephg/editing-traces/README.md

 Files are gzipped.
 Uncompress them on mac / linux using `gunzip *.gz`.

-See check.js for a more complete example.
+See check.js for a more complete example reading these files in javascript.

+The `rust/` directory also contains a rust crate which reads these data sets using serde.

 ## Unicode lengths.
 Oh my!